J-Ramalho/industRial/docs/6_regression.md

 [1,] 587400
 ```

 The output is slightly different corresponding to 551'200 + 1 x 36'200 = 587'400.
+More on this in the next section.

 ### Predict {#predict}

 A model is useful for predictions.
-In a random effects model where conclusions can applied to the all the population we can predict values at any value of the input variables.
+In a random effects model where conclusions can be applied to the all the population we can predict values at any value of the input variables.
 In that case reusing the model with temperature as a numeric vector we could have a prediction for various temperature values such as:

 ```r